 Elise is available for book club meetings, either in-person or over Skype or FaceTime.
-Use the "contact" page to email her and set something up.
+Use the "contact" page to reach her.
+Thank you!

 1. At the end of Part 1, when Alice tells May that “a thinking woman…sounds dangerous,” what does she mean?
 What made a “thinking woman” dangerous in the late 1800s?

 2. How does May change over the course of the story?
 What moments mark critical turning points in her journey?